podcreep/server/README.md

 `--project` should be set to an App Engine project ID (I use `podcreep` as that's the project ID of the main server).

-### Cloud Tasks emulator

-This one is a bit trickier, as there isn't an official one available.
-I've been using [this one](https://github.com/aertje/cloud-tasks-emulator) with reasonable success.
-This step is not 100% required, as you can do most things without the task queue.

 ### Environment variables and running

 Next, you have to set a bunch of environment variables so that the client libraries can connect to